kmgreen2/agglo/README.md

 gateways, LB, Kubernetes, Lambda) and utilize managed systems for persistence and more involved processing.

+While we belive that Agglo/binge is best used in conjunction with existing stream processing systems, we also believe that it can be the main building block for IoT event processing, building complex iPaaS (integration-platform-as-a-service) architecrures and any future use case that requires highly distributed event processing from varied sources.

 ToDo: Add some pictures with a few examples.

 ## Getting Started